gagan052/SkillAble-3.0.0.1-/README.md

-# SkillAble - Freelancing Platform
+# DevXcom - Freelancing Platform

 ## Overview
-SkillAble is a full-stack freelancing platform that connects clients with skilled freelancers.
+DevXcom is a full-stack freelancing platform that connects clients with skilled freelancers.
 The platform allows users to browse gigs, place orders, communicate with freelancers, and process payments securely.

 ## Project Structure
 This project consists of two main components: